thelfer/tfel-doc/MFrontUserDays/EleventhUserDay/Agenda/talks.md

 of improving the computational efficiency of phase-field approaches for brittle fracture and for high cycle fatigue crack propagation.

-# Coupling MFront and FEniCS for fully-coupled chemo-thermoporomechanical simulations of cement-based materials from early-age to hardened state
+# Coupling MFront and FEniCS for fully-coupled chemo-thermo-poro-mechanical simulations of cement-based materials from early-age to hardened state

 - Maxime Pierre
    - Navier, ENPC, Institut Polytechnique de Paris, Univ.
 Gustave Eiffel, CNRS, Champs-sur-Marne